-They’ll have a shorter reach so you won’t be stretched so far forwards, and thanks to a longer head tube and more elevated handlebars, a higher front-end so you won’t be so low.
+They’ll have a shorter reach, so you won’t be stretched so far forwards, and thanks to a longer head tube and more elevated handlebar, they’ll have a higher front-end, so you won’t be so low.

 In other words, you’ll be sitting in a more upright position than you would on a dedicated race bike, which is good for comfort and also helpful for building new riders’ confidence.

 If all of that still went over your head, make sure you check out our beginner’s guide to road bike geometry and handling.

 The bikes won’t be as stiff or light as an expensive race bike, and they’ll usually feature less carbon in their construction too.
 For the most part, bikes in this price range will have a frame made of metal, most often an aluminium alloy.

 That’s not necessarily a bad thing, though, some of the best aluminium road bikes we have ridden easily rival their carbon equivalents.